zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/lb/guide/benchmarks.md

 Matching our initial prediction closely of ~15%

+P25 Improvement:

+- Initial P25: 478ms
+- New P25 after load balancer: 384ms
+- Saving 478ms−384ms = <b>94ms</b>

+P50 (Median) Improvement:

+- Initial P50: 505ms
+- New P50 after load balancer: 426ms
+- Improvement: 505ms−426ms = <b>79ms</b>

+P75 Improvement:

+- Initial P75: 602ms
+- New P75 after load balancer: 486ms
+- Improvement: 602ms−486ms = <b>116ms</b>

+P95 Improvement:

+- Initial P95: 647ms
+- New P95 after load balancer: 596ms
+- Improvement: 647ms−596ms = <b>51ms</b>

+Total time saved:

+- 200k requests -> 4.58 hours saved
+- 1M requests -> 24 hours time saved

-We also saw a significant reduction in our overall api requests needed for the same workload, and thus consumed significantly less QuickNode compute units needed for the same workload.
+We also saw a meaningful reduction in our overall api requests needed for the same workload, and thus consumed less QuickNode compute units needed for the same workload.
+We still need to do more analysis on this with a clean control group, but we think it is about 10-30% less requests needed.

 Still think you don't need a load balancer?

+## Note

+We return this response header, which has the raw request RTT time, which you can also use for your own analysis.

+- X-Response-Latency-Milliseconds

 ## Next steps